Wicked Witch Hat Cupcakes

 -

-Heat the oven to 350 F and line a 12-cup muffin tin with orange cupcake liners for that witchy pop of color.
+Preheat your oven to 350°F and line a 12-cup muffin pan with bright orange cupcake liners.

 -

-In a large bowl whisk flour, cocoa, granulated sugar, brown sugar, baking powder, baking soda, and salt until the mixture looks uniform and lump free.
+Whisk the flour, cocoa powder, granulated sugar, brown sugar, baking powder, baking soda, and salt in a large bowl.

 -

-Add eggs, milk, oil, and vanilla to the dry ingredients and whisk until just combined with no streaks of flour remaining.
+Pour the wet mixture into the dry ingredients and whisk just until no dry streaks of flour remain.

 -